 Public clouds aren’t right for every workload, and every workload isn’t ready for a public cloud—which is why you can't afford to dedicate everything to a single environment.

-As more enterprises add public clouds to their hybrid cloud approaches, we’re ready to help with an ecosystem of hundreds of Red Hat Certified Cloud and Service Providers, a container platform that lets you run any app in any environment on any cloud, and an OS that lets it all run the same.
+As more enterprises add public clouds to their hybrid cloud approaches, we’re ready to help with an ecosystem of hundreds of Red Hat Certified Cloud and Service Providers, cloud services editions of Red Hat OpenShift that let you run any app in any environment on any cloud, and an OS that lets it all run the same.

 Our Red Hat cloud solutions aren’t just limited to our cloud products.
 Our OS, storage, and middleware products are all engineered to support cloud computing.
 We want to help you get the most out of your investments today and safely invest in your applications for tomorrow—knowing they can all run anywhere.

-As the most deployed commercial Linux distribution in the public cloud, Red Hat Enterprise Linux is certified to run on hundreds of public cloud and service providers and is built off the native Linux OS containers are supposed to run on.
+As the most deployed commercial Linux distribution in the public cloud, Red Hat Enterprise Linux is certified to run on hundreds of public cloud and service providers—like Microsoft Azure, Amazon Web Services (AWS), Google Cloud, and IBM Cloud—and is built off the native Linux OS containers are supposed to run on.
 Plus, customers running Red Hat Enterprise Linux gain economic advantages of more than US$1 trillion each year, just because of the OS.